 Understanding Landing Page Conversions (A tale from Witzenhausen)

-This article was derived from my WordCamp Europe 2019 talk about Landing Page conversions.
+This article was derived from my WordCamp Europe 2019 talk (embedded below) about Landing Page conversions.

 We start by trying to understand what our user is thinking and anticipate what they are expecting to see in our Landing Page – resulting in improved conversions.